thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/Hogwarts/Curriculum.md

 ---
+collection: Harrypedia
-title: "Hogwarts Curriculum"
+title: Hogwarts Curriculum
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 Has Hogwarts always had the same classes we see during Harry's time as a